rghosh8/oh-my-dog/README.md

 ### Results

-GAN are difficult to train.
+GAN is difficult to train.
 In interest of time, I break the problem into a simpler problem where I focused on grayscale images.
 Here training results I obtained:

 ![](./figures/dcgan-9.gif)